 Protect your investment and don’t waste your money.
 Fake Beats products aren’t protected by our warranty and often break soon after purchase.

 Here’s how to spot fakes:

-- The retailer offers low pricing if you buy more than one: Authorized Beats retailers will never double down on your purchase.
+- The retailer offers low pricing if you buy more than one: authorised Beats retailers will never offer discounts on multiple purchases.

-- The shrink-wrap on the exterior is loose or unprofessional looking: If you get Beats products in unprofessional packaging, they’re fake.
+- The plastic packaging on the exterior is loose or unprofessional looking: if you get Beats products in unprofessional packaging, they’re fake.

-- Suspicious packaging: Cheap, faded, damaged packaging or labeling, strange markings, or misspelled words are all sure signs of counterfeits.
+- Suspicious packaging: Cheap, faded, damaged packaging or labelling, strange markings or misspelled words are all sure signs of counterfeits.

 What to do if you buy fakes

-- Call your credit card company and ask for an immediate charge back or a reversal of charges.
+- Call your credit card company or bank and ask for an immediate chargeback or a reversal of charges.